Tolkiennerd/UnhousedOutreach/README.md

 Exit the MySQL shell.

+## Add Environment Variables And Clone Repository

 Add the following environment variables:
 - UNHOUSED_OUTREACH_DB_UID (with the username for the user created above)
 - UNHOUSED_OUTREACH_DB_PWD (with the password for the user created above)

 Clone the repository.

+## Start the Site

 To start the API, open a terminal at the Backend folder (relative to the root of the project) and run: